 Typically, about one in seventy women will develop ovarian cancer in their lifetime.
 But certain things can increase or reduce the risk of ovarian cancer.

-The most significant individual risk factor for people born with ovaries, is a family history of cancer.
+The most significant individual risk factor for women/people, is a family history of cancer.
 The BRCA 1/2 mutations and HNPCC (Lynch Syndrome) are associated with an 8% to 44% lifetime risk of ovarian cancer.
 They can be inherited from either parent.
 People with a family history of ovarian, breast, pancreatic or colorectal cancer should discuss whether genetic testing is appropriate with their doctor.
 Hereditary ovarian cancer may be preventable.

 However 9 out of 10 people with ovarian cancer have NO family history